nhsconnect/integration-adaptors/pipeline/README.md

 The pipeline itself is defined in the `Jenkinsfile` in the root of the repository.

+# Pre-Requisites

+In order to run the build pipeline, the following resources must be created manually:

+- An S3 bucket to be used to store the Terraform state database.
+This allows deployed resources to be re-used in subsequent builds, reducing the time needed to deploy updated services.
+- A DynamoDB table to be used to allow Terraform to lock the shared state, preventing issues if concurrent deployments of the same environment are performed.
+The table must have a primary key named LockID.

 # Jenkins

 We are running a Jenkins master instance as an ECS Docker container.
 This is configured to, via the [amazon-ecs plugin], spin up Jenkins worker ECS Docker containers to run the pipeline.